 If you are driving an auto you want to make sure the sequential shift is selected and you are in 4Lo.

-In a manual transmission you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
-In most cases there is always a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
+In a manual transmission, you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
+In most cases, there are a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
 The only exception to that rule is if the muddy ruts ahead are much deeper than your tires – then you will want to avoid them as much as possible.
 This is because deep muddy ruts that are deeper than your tires will only result in your vehicle “bellying-up” anyway.

 Automatic Mud Driving Guide